 Tuition is $524.67 per credit hour.
 Some courses may require textbooks or additional fees.

-- A bachelor’s degree in science from a regionally accredited institution in the United States or Canada
+- A bachelor’s degree in science from a regionally accredited institution in the United States or Canada (or international equivalent)

 For more information about admission requirements, please visit the admissions page.

-Requirements to Earn Graduate Certificate
+Requirements to Earn a Graduate Certificate

 Students must apply to receive their certificate in the semester in which they take the final course in their certificate program.